Updated on 07/03/23

-Seasonal teen depression during the summer may sound oxymoronic, after all, isn’t seasonal depression more common during the winter and shouldn’t teenagers be happy they are officially out of school for the summer?
+Seasonal teen depression during the summer may sound oxymoronic.
+After all, isn’t seasonal depression more common during the winter and shouldn’t teenagers be happy they are officially out of school for the summer?
 Teens with depression face a real challenge during summer, especially when their school environment is positive or neutral.
-Seasonal depression, although more common in the winter, also occurs in the summer and many experts believe this is related to changes in schedule and the sleep-wake cycles with the longer days and shorter night and maybe even hot, humid temperatures.
-Specific symptoms of summer depression often include loss of appetite, trouble sleeping, weight loss, and anxiety.
+Seasonal depression, although more common in the winter, also occurs in the summer.
+Many experts believe this is related to changes in schedule and the sleep-wake cycles with the longer days and shorter nights, as well as the hot, humid temperatures.
+Specific symptoms of summer depression often include loss of appetite, trouble sleeping, weight loss and anxiety.

-Encourage your teenager to become involved in a summer volunteer program whether it is volunteering at an animal shelter, a library or helping pick up trash; volunteering is a way to stay on schedule, socialize and have a purpose for something greater.
+- Encourage your teenager to become involved in a summer volunteer program such as volunteering at an animal shelter, a library or helping pick up trash.
+Volunteering is a way to stay on schedule, socialize and have a purpose for something greater.

 - Encourage your teenager to get involved in the community whether it is a church, a local theatre group, a sport or some sort of community hobby as this combats loneliness, which helps with depression.

 - Encourage your teenager to land a summer job.
 A part-time job can encourage your teenager to learn how to manage money, stay focused, stick to a schedule, develop a work ethic and meet new friends.